 Mission

-The School of Education and Human Development is committed to enhancing opportunities in educational achievement and health outcomes, fostering innovation and development, and influencing policy and practice in the fields of education, health, sport, business and government.
+The College of Education and Human Development is committed to enhancing opportunities in educational achievement and health outcomes, fostering innovation and development, and influencing policy and practice in the fields of education, health, sport, business and government.

 Vision